matteogaldi/provision-kit/README.md

   --server <url>       ProvisionKit server (default http://127.0.0.1:8080)
 ```

 `serve --workflows` accepts a single file or a directory of `.yaml` / `.yml` files.
 Workflow names must be unique.
 Without `--db`, operations live in memory and disappear when the process exits.
+With `--db`, records persist, but unfinished executions are not recovered on restart.

+The default `--addr :8080` listens on all interfaces.
+Use `--addr 127.0.0.1:8080` for local experimentation.

 ## HTTP API